binkley/kunits/README.md

 Behavior:

 * Operations between incompatible units do not compile.
+  This is **by design**.
-  For example, you cannot convert feet into pounds
+  For example, you cannot convert feet into pounds.

 ```kotlin
 // Does not compile: feet and pounds are different kinds of units